usnistgov/FIPS201/_FIPS201/frontend.md

 meeting the objectives of improved security and interoperability.
 In support of these objectives, consistent placement of printed components and technology is generally necessary.

-The PIV Card shall comply with physical characteristics as described in International Organization for Standardization (ISO)/International Electrotechnical Commission (IEC) 7810 [ISO7810], ISO/IEC 10373 [ISO10373], ISO/IEC 7816 for contact cards [ISO7816], and ISO/IEC 14443 for contactless cards
+The PIV Card SHALL comply with physical characteristics as described in International Organization for Standardization (ISO)/International Electrotechnical Commission (IEC) 7810 [ISO7810], ISO/IEC 10373 [ISO10373], ISO/IEC 7816 for contact cards [ISO7816], and ISO/IEC 14443 for contactless cards
 [ISO14443].

 ### 4.1.1 Printed Material

-The printed material shall not rub off during the life of the PIV Card, nor shall the printing process deposit debris on the printer rollers during printing and laminating.
-Printed material shall not interfere with the contact and contactless ICC(s) and related components, nor shall it obstruct access to machine-readable information.
+The printed material SHALL NOT rub off during the life of the PIV Card, nor SHALL the printing process deposit debris on the printer rollers during printing and laminating.
+Printed material SHALL NOT interfere with the contact and contactless ICC(s) and related components, nor SHALL it obstruct access to machine-readable information.

 ### 4.1.2 Tamper Proofing and Resistance

-The PIV Card shall contain security features that aid in reducing counterfeiting, are resistant to tampering, and provide visual evidence of tampering attempts.
-At a minimum, a PIV Card shall incorporate one such security feature.
+The PIV Card SHALL contain security features that aid in reducing counterfeiting, are resistant to tampering, and provide visual evidence of tampering attempts.
+At a minimum, a PIV Card SHALL incorporate one such security feature.
 Examples of these security features include the following:

 - optical varying structures;